 Your woodland terrarium plants require a soil high in organic matter.
 Although many guides list peat as an essential part of organic soil mixes, peat harvesting is extremely environmentally destructive.
 Instead, we recommend coir – a byproduct of coconut.

 Thoroughly mix equal parts coir, coarse sand (or perlite), and organic compost (sometimes called ‘humus’).
-If you can, add one-part leaf mould or sphagnum moss – your ferns will love this.
+If you can, add one-part leaf mold or sphagnum moss – your ferns will love this.